 EDM: Where Producing and Mixing Collide

 If you’re reading this article you might already know that EDM stands for Electronic Dance Music.
-The styles range over a wide gammet of musics, from House to Dubstep, Drum-n-Bass, and IDM (Intelligent Dance Music).
+The styles range over a wide gamut of music, from House to Dubstep, Drum-n-Bass, and IDM (Intelligent Dance Music).
 While the specifics of each style are extremely diverse (even within different styles there are dozens of sub-styles) — certain attributes remain consistent.

-If you are just getting into EDM, or just want a fresh perspective on it, this article should offer some great food-for-thought.
+If you’re just getting into EDM, or just want a fresh perspective on it, this article should offer some food for thought.

 The purpose of EDM is to make people dance.
 Period.
 The rhythmic elements and the movement of the record are sacrosanct.
 Once you find the pulse of the record, you make that as clear as possible.
 That means pushing the rhythm elements way up, exaggerating any kind of pumping movement and articulating the attacks of anything that is outlining that rhythm.

 In addition, it’s best when people not only hear what they want to dance to, but feel it as well.

 One of the biggest challenges with EDM is packing that heavy bass into the mix.
 The first key is to remember that physical bass is a much wider range than just the sub.
 In fact, club systems tend to be very unreliable when it comes to the sub range.
 Pay special attention to what’s happening between 80 Hz and below 300 Hz.
 There’s a still a lot of physical bass there, and a little love in that zone can go a long way.

 In fact, most instruments have “physical” ranges.
 For a snare, you might be looking at 100 Hz – 500Hz.
 For a hi-hat you might be looking at 1 kHz.

 To say exactly where the physicality of a certain sound exists is almost pointless – it varies widely.
 But when you feel it, you know.